 3. Plan Ahead

 Winter driving conditions in Colorado have the potential to change in an instant.
 You can’t assume that just because the sun is out now, the weather won’t turn into a nasty blizzard later on.
 Plan ahead and be prepared for any type of weather that could arise.
+Also know your route.
+Study in advance so you are aware of any high mountain passes and directions you’ll need to follow.
+And wipe any snow off your windshield, windows and lights prior to driving.

 4. Traffic Cams